 If you are tired of eating frozen peas, spring is the best time to purchase fresh peas.
 The edible pod is crisp and filled with tender, sweet peas.
 They are bursting with nutrients and provide a variety of vitamins.

 Green peas are very commonly used in Indian cuisine.
-They are purchased fresh, and the pods opened to remove the little peas out.
-These are then used right away or refrigerated/frozen for later use.
+They are purchased fresh, and the pods are opened to remove the little peas.
+These are then used immediately or refrigerated/frozen for later use.

-You can find radishes in many colors - pink, red, or purple, and they have a crisp refreshing peppery flavor.
-They are packed with vitamins and fiber, and are often added raw to salads.
+You can find radishes in many colors – pink, red, or purple- with a crisp, refreshing peppery flavor.
+They are packed with vitamins and fiber and are often added raw to salads.
 They can also be steamed or roasted.

 This perennial vegetable of Asian descent has edible stalks, but the leaves are toxic and shouldn’t be eaten.
-The edible stalk of the plant are pink-to-ruby-hued and taste extremely bitter and astringent when raw.
-Hence you will find most dishes where rhubarb is used are sugary desserts, which helps balance rhubarb's tart flavor.
+The edible stalk of the plant is pink-to-ruby-hued and tastes extremely bitter and astringent when raw.
+Hence you will find most dishes where rhubarb is used are sugary desserts, which helps balance rhubarb’s tart flavor.

-When buying, choose firm crisp red stalks.
-If there are leaves, choose ones with small leaves, but make sure to discard the toxic leaves.
+When buying, choose firm, crisp red stalks.
+If there are leaves, choose ones with small leaves, but discard the toxic leaves.